Group Metering

 Q: What features are commonly found in residential group metering enclosures?

-Residential group metering enclosures typically include individual circuit protection, weather-resistant and tamper-resistant construction, compatibility with smart meters, utility seal provisions, and clear labeling for each meter position.
+Residential group metering enclosures typically include individual circuit protection, weather-resistant and tamper-resistant construction, utility seal provisions, compatibility with smart meters, and clear labeling for each meter position.

-Q: Are unwired enclosures available for group metering solutions?
+Q: Are unwired group metering enclosures available?

 Q: What is a bus rating in a group metering system?